graphhopper/directions-api-clients/ruby/docs/GeocodingApi.md

 key = "key_example" # String | Get your key at graphhopper.com

 opts = {
-  q: "q_example", # String | If you do forward geocoding, then this would be a textual description of the adress you are looking for.
-If you do reverse geocoding this would be in lat,lon.
+  q: "q_example", # String | If you do forward geocoding, then this would be a textual description of the address you are looking for
   locale: "locale_example", # String | Display the search results for the specified locale.
 Currently French (fr), English (en), German (de) and Italian (it) are supported.
 If the locale wasn't found the default (en) is used.
   limit: 56, # Integer | Specify the maximum number of returned results
-  reverse: true, # BOOLEAN | Set to true to do a reverse Geocoding request
+  reverse: true, # BOOLEAN | Set to true to do a reverse Geocoding request, see point parameter
   point: "point_example", # String | The location bias in the format 'latitude,longitude' e.g. point=45.93272,11.58803
   provider: "provider_example" # String | Can be either, default, nominatim, opencagedata }